 TodayTix, a mobile app for discounted theater tickets that’s carved out a chunk of the Broadway market since launching in New York City in 2013, entered the Chicago market with a beta launch in December 2015.
 The app, which has also expanded into London, Washington, D.C., Los Angeles and San Francisco, allows users to search available shows and buy tickets for performances occurring the same day or up to seven days in advance from their phones.
 It’s available for iOS, Android and Amazon Kindle.

-Lakeview's Theater Wit, a three-theater venue that's home to Stage Left, Kokandy Productions and other renters in addition to its own productions, pioneered a "Netflix-style" membership program in 2011, offering unlimited attendance for a flat monthly fee (currently $36).
-Other companies are experimenting with membership options more flexible than subscriptions, such as Steppenwolf Theatre Company's new Black Card, with six credits good for any production in any configuration starting at $30 per credit.
+Lakeview’s Theater Wit, a three-theater venue that’s home to About Face Theatre, Kokandy Productions and other renters in addition to its own productions, pioneered a “Netflix-style” membership program in 2011, offering unlimited attendance for a flat monthly fee (currently $36).
+Other companies are experimenting with membership options more flexible than subscriptions, such as Steppenwolf Theatre Company’s Black Card, with six credits good for any production in any configuration starting at $30 per credit.

 Several theaters offer day-of discounts for shows where seats are available.
 Steppenwolf sets aside a limited number of seats for same-day sale at $20, by phone only beginning at 11am Tuesday–Saturday and 1pm Sunday.
 Northlight Theatre also offers $20 day-of tickets, by phone or in person at the box office.
 The Goodman Theatre makes all remaining mezzanine tickets available for half-price on its website at 10am each day with the promo code MEZZTIX.
 Some theaters also offer discounted rush tickets in person at the box office, usually one hour before curtain time.